rosehershenov-bot/Professional-Development/ProtegeREADME.md

    - Object property exists
    - Restriction is visible
    - Definitions are saved
    - Make sure "Reasoner" is on.
 Use Hermit.
-If your inferred classes are the same as asserted, you have at least created a logically possible ontology.
+If your inferred classes are the same as asserted, you have at the least created a logically possible ontology.

 ---